semgrep/semgrep-docs/docs/deployment/connect-scm.md

 ### GitHub Enterprise Server

-This section is applicable to users with **GitHub Enterprise Server**.
+This section is applicable to users on a **GitHub Enterprise Server** plan.
 The Semgrep team recommends connecting to your GitHub orgs using the Semgrep App instead of using a personal access token (PAT) whenever possible.

 import Tabs from '@theme/Tabs';